By: Jiří Lebl (website #1 http://www.jirka.org/ (personal), website #2 http://www.math.okstate.edu/~lebl/ (work: OSU), email: jiri...@gmail.com)

 Check for any errata in the current version.

-Look at the change log to see what changed in the newest version (You can download source files of old versions if you wish).
+Look at the change log to see what changed in the newest version (there you can also download old versions if you wish).

 LaTeX source as a tarball.
 The main file is realanal.tex.
 I compile the pdf with pdflatex.
 You also want to run makeindex to generate the index (I generally run pdflatex realanal three times, then makeindex realanal, and then finally pdflatex realanal again).